IshanAchilles/Capstone1/README.md

 7. Interact with the data points or geofences to access detailed information or perform specific actions.
 8. Analyze and visualize real-time IoT data on the go with FlowMap!

-## Acknowledgments

-- This application uses Firebase for real-time data storage and retrieval.
-- Google Maps SDK provides the map visualization capabilities.
-- Special thanks to the Jonathan Joby and others for their valuable contributions.

-Feel free to explore the code, contribute, and enhance FlowMap to suit your specific IoT data visualization needs.
-Happy mapping!